cschotte/blog/content/posts/Isochrone/index.md

 lightgallery: true
 ---

-Imagine you are a store owner and like to target customers that live within a 15-minute drive from your store.
-You could draw a circle on a map, but it will not tell you the time it will take for the customer to get to your store.
-For example, a customer living near a motorway can live further away from the store than a customer living on the other side of the city.
-An **isochrone** is a curve (an area on a map) of equal travel time representing the travel time it will take to get to a specific point (your store, in this case).
-Calculating an isochrone correctly, including all the variables like traffic, road, and vehicle conditions, is very hard to do by yourself.
+Imagine you are a store owner and would like to target customers that live within a 15-minute drive from your store with advertising for your weekly specials.
+You could draw a circle on a map, guessing that is about 15 minutes away, but it will not truly represent the time it will take for customers to get to your store.
+For example, a customer living near a major transit route can live further away from the store than a customer living in a less well-served part of the city.
+To meet this need, an **isochrone** is a polygon (an area on a map) of expected travel time.
+It represents the locations that will take the specified time, or less, it will take to get to a specific point (your store, in this case).
+Estimating an isochrone correctly, including all the variables like traffic, road, and vehicle conditions, is very hard to do by yourself!

 ![isochrone in London](london.jpg)